dradebayotech/eda2-breast-cancer-diagnosis/README.md

 ---

+## ❓ Key Exploratory Questions Addressed

+This analysis was guided by the following nine scientific/research questions, aimed at uncovering data patterns and relationships relevant to breast cancer diagnosis:

+1. **What is the Diagnosis Distribution of the Tumor Types (M = Malignant, B = Benign)?**
+2. **What can you deduce from the descriptive statistics (mean, standard deviation, and skewness) for the 'mean' features in the breast cancer dataset?**
+3. **What can you deduce from the descriptive statistics (mean, standard deviation, and skewness) for the 'worst' features in the breast cancer dataset?**
+4. **How do the distributions of the top 6 mean features differ between benign and malignant tumors?**
+5. **How do the distributions of various breast cancer features (such as radius, texture, perimeter, etc.) differ between benign and malignant tumors?**
+6. **How are the various features correlated with each other and with the diagnosis?**
+7. **What are the shapes and ranges of the distributions for key features when separated by diagnosis?**
+8. **How do pairs of features relate to each other, and does the relationship differ based on the diagnosis?**
+9. **How do the correlations between pairs of features differ between malignant and benign tumors?**

+Each question was explored using descriptive statistics, visualizations, and correlation analyses to uncover clinically meaningful insights.

+---

 ## 🔍 Key Analysis Steps
 1. **Data Inspection**
    - Dataset contains **569 samples** and **33 features** (including ID and diagnosis).